Wednesday, December 15, 2010

 How'd that work out for the Yankees?
 Pretty well, winning the 1996, 1998, 1999 and 2000 World Series.

 How'd that work out for the Braves, who both got Maddux in '93 and kept Smoltz in '97?
 Okay, I suppose.
-They did win the '95 World Series and the National League Pennant in '96 and '99... and then the Yankees beat both men in the World Series.
+They did win the '95 World Series, and then won National League Pennant in '96 and '99... and then the Yankees beat both men in those 2 World Series.

 Lee going to the Phillies is a good thing for the Yankees.
 First of all, they don't get a ridiculously overpriced pitcher who, in all honesty, based on regular-season and postseason performance, would not be their ace.
 CC Sabathia is.
 In fact, take into account Phil Hughes, Lee might not even be a Number 2.
 If Andy Pettitte comes back, Lee might not even be a Number 3.
 If A.J.
 Burnett bounces back, Lee might not even be a Number 4.